Updated on 11/15/2020

 Do you feel pleasure staring at a gorgeous potted plant or look forward to coming home to your plants at the end of the day?
 There is a reason for this.
-Being around plants is good for us, and some studies show that just looking at greenery can reduce anxiety and have a calming effect.
-Beyond the mental health benefits, indoor houseplants can improve air quality and brighten up any room.
-Perhaps you already take advantage of these benefits, or maybe you are discovering the mental health benefits of plants for the first time — in any case, the act of caring for plant life is therapeutic.
+Being around plants is actually good for us.
+Some studies even show that just by looking at greenery, we can reduce our anxiety and feel calmer.
+Beyond the mental health benefits of plants, indoor houseplants can also improve air quality and brighten up any room.
+Perhaps you already take advantage of these many benefits, or maybe you are discovering the mental health benefits of plants for the first time — in any case, the act of caring for plant life is therapeutic and can improve our mental health.
+Read on to learn more about all the ways plants and nature directly have a positive influence on our mental health and well-being.

 What is Horticultural Therapy?

-This technique relies on plants and gardening to help people overcome health issues such as high blood pressure, memory disorders, depression, addiction, and survivors of abuse.
+Horticultural therapy is a technique that relies on plants and gardening to help people overcome health issues such as high blood pressure and memory disorders.
+It can also greatly help those battling depression, anxiety, addiction, and for survivors of abuse.
 This form of therapy is connected to the concept of “biophilia,” which is the idea that people are genetically connected to nature and plant life.
-The goal of horticultural therapy, or “plant therapy,” is to help patients build self-confidence, social connections, get outside into nature, and increase compassion.
-This practice is generally leveraged in combination with more traditional therapy approaches, including talk therapy and medication.
+The goal of horticultural therapy, or “plant therapy,” is to help patients build self-confidence, social connections, increase compassion, and get out into nature more frequently.
+Plant therapy, when undertaken to improve symptoms of depression and anxiety, is generally most effective when leveraged in combination with more traditional therapy approaches, including talk therapy and medication.

-Besides making a room or garden look brighter, plants are proven to have therapeutic effects on people.
-One clinical study found people who care for plants tend to be more compassionate and empathetic towards those around them.
+Many studies have been conducted to prove that plants have therapeutic effects on people.
+One clinical study in particular found that people who care for plants tend to be more compassionate and empathetic towards those around them.
 Additionally, further research reinforces that this form of therapy has a positive impact on anxiety and can improve overall mental health and wellness.
-These findings are just a few reasons why some universities continue to see positive results in research that gardening is a way to improve mental and emotional health.
+Some universities continue to see positive results in research that gardening is a productive way to improve mental and emotional health.

 How Plant Therapy Improves Mental Health

-Research illuminates the positive effects of gardening and maintaining plants, but what exactly makes horticulture so healing?
+Research helps illuminate the positive effects of gardening and maintaining plants, but what exactly makes horticulture so healing?
 There are some key factors:

 - Gardening encourages relaxation

-Tending to plants and a garden can provide an escape from other people while providing a person something pleasant to view and care for.
-The tasks required to maintain healthy plant life are routine and repetitive — such as weeding, trimming, and watering — allowing a person to free up thoughts and clear their minds.
-The rhythmic, mindful nature of tending to plant life has been compared to meditation.
+Tending to plants and planting a garden can provide an escape from pressure and obligation as well as a connection with nature.
+The tasks required to maintain healthy plant life are routine and repetitive — such as weeding, trimming, and watering — allowing a person to disconnect and clear their minds.
+The rhythmic, mindful nature of tending to plant life has been compared to meditation because it allows one to feel more present.
+Gardening can help foster a greater sense of connection, which is particularly helpful for those battling depression.
+That the plants require your care and nurturing has also been shown to have mental health benefits.

 - Looking after plants releases feel-good hormones